sparanoid/almace-scaffolding/_app/_posts/note/2014-06-12-getting-started.md

 ## Upgrading

-Upgrading templates is hard, it will be easy if you are're a casual blogger and keep every core and template file untouched.
+It will be easy if you're a casual blogger and keep every core and template file untouched.
 You can use the following command to update Almace Scaffolding core files:

 ```sh
 $ grunt amsf-update